 For detection of small load currents (e.g. LED) in on state of the switch a special low current detection mode is implemented by using the OLLED EN bit.
 The detection principle is based on a digital decision during regular switch off of the output.
-Thereby a current source (I{OLLED}) is switched on and the falling edge of the output voltage is evaluated by a comparator at $V{BAT} - 0.75$ V (typ).
+Thereby a current source (I{OLLED}) is switched on and the falling edge of the output voltage is evaluated by a comparator at $V{\text{BAT}} - 0.75 \text{ V}$ (typ.).

-Figure 22.
+Figure 21.
 Open load in on state diagram for LED

-The OLLED fault is reported when the output voltage is above $V{BAT} - 0.75$ V after 2.0 ms off-time or at each turn-on command in case of off-time < 2.0 ms. The detection mode is enabled individually for each channel with the OLLED EN bits inside the LED control register #13-2.
+The OLLED fault is reported when the output voltage is above $V{BAT} - 0.75$ V after 2.0 ms off-time, or at each turn-on command if the off-time < 2.0 ms. The detection mode is enabled individually for each channel with the OLLED EN bits inside the LED control register #13-2.